 As touched on above, providers are allowed to share PHI if necessary to prevent or lessen a serious danger or threat of said patient or the general public.
 The American Red Cross, which is authorized to assist citizens in the event of disaster relief needs, is allowed to obtain any medical information deemed necessary to care for victims and prevent future tragedy to others of a particular emergency situation.
 The ultimate goal is to keep the health and safety of citizens as the first priority by healthcare workers.

 IV.
 Facility Directory

 According to the Department of Health and Human Services, any healthcare facilities that maintain a directory of patients can refer limited information to callers acquiring about a particular patient.
-Limited information that can be given includes if the patient is at their particular facility, their location within the facility and general condition, such as "stable" or "critical".
+The limited information that can be given includes if the patient is at their particular facility, their location within the facility, and general condition, such as "stable" or "critical".